johanhelsing/steam_dev_launcher/README.md

 - set environment variables for your game
 - launch a custom executable instead of the one deployed through Steam.
 Useful if you want to run a debug build, but test with Steam invites etc.
+- logs the exit code for your game, useful if it crashes when loading dynamic libraries etc.
+- logs if the game was killed by a signal

 ## Usage